 Hot tubs are often seen as a relaxing and enjoyable way to unwind after a long day, but have you ever wondered, “Do you burn calories in a hot tub?”
 Well, the answer might surprise you!
 While hot tubs themselves do not directly cause weight loss, there is evidence to suggest that they can contribute to burning calories.

-You can burn calories just by sitting in a hot tub, but it will not be much higher than sitting in a chair.
+You can burn calories just by sitting in a hot tub, but they will not be much higher than those burned in a chair.
 The number of extra calories burned is not significant enough to aid weight loss, so there is no such thing as a hot tub diet.
 However, although losing weight may not be one of them, there are other health benefits.

 If you are considering investing in a hot tub and spending time soaking in hot water, you might have questions about the potential health benefits.
-Read on to discover how a hot tub can impact your weight loss goals.
+Discover how a hot tub can impact your weight loss goals.

 Given the relationship between working out and sweating, it might be reasonable to assume that sweating directly correlates with burning calories.
 However, this is not the case.
 Different people sweat at different rates depending on several factors:

-Because sweat is not an indicator of effort or calories burned, simply raising the body temperature will not significantly impact the rate at which the body uses energy.
+Because sweat is not an indicator of effort or calories burned, simply raising the body temperature will not significantly impact the body’s energy rate.

 How many calories does a hot tub burn?

 If you were to spend all day in a hot tub, perhaps it would help with weight loss.
-However, staying in a hot tub for extended periods is not recommended, as the potential positives may be outweighed by the negatives.
+However, staying in a hot tub for extended periods is not recommended, as the negatives may outweigh the potential positives.

 Calorie burn can be increased by moving around in a hot tub, as the water will provide a much higher resistance level than moving through air.
 However, the bottom line is that having a long soak in warm water will not increase your calorie burn unless you expend effort and use up your body’s energy store.